It’s important that CPAs manage their time wisely to be most effective. Below are a few tips if you are striving to be a more efficient CPA.

 Use technology to organize your time—and don’t let it waste your time.

-And remember that most issues can wait a day or so.
+And remember, most issues can wait a day or so.
 As Deshayes put it, there are very few “accounting emergencies.”

 Author: Eddie Huffman